Caesarean Section (C-section)

 You must attend the Antenatal Clinic at Birmingham Women’s Hospital to have your pre-op blood sample taken.
 See the instructions below for when to attend:

-• If your Caesarean Birth is scheduled for Monday at 11.30am – you will be asked to attend Triage on the Saturday or Sunday before at 4pm.
+- If your Caesarean Birth is scheduled for Monday at 11.30am – you will have your blood sample taken shortly after your arrival at 11:30am.

 Where to come to